sersdyh/BraXaPsa/README.md

 Contributors: Spyrakhs Kwnstantinos, Sehai Fation

-This is a simple rock - paper - scissors game made with OpenGL
+This is a simple rock - paper - scissors game made with OpenGL.